dot-1x/photobooth/README.md

 # Photobooth — Simple Photobooth App

 A lightweight demo photobooth application built with Next.js 15.
-This project is created for UNSIQ DiscoverIT Teknik Informatika 2025 to demonstrate web development concepts and the interaction between frontend and backend.
+This project is created for DiscoverIT Teknik Informatika 2025 to demonstrate web development concepts and the interaction between frontend and backend to new students of Ti UNSIQ.

 ## Key points